Do you have a fee negotiation strategy?

-Is the negotiation process getting to stressful?
-Today I want to show you a very simple negotiation strategy that will help you induce a sense of calm into all your negotiations.
+Today I want to show you a very simple strategy to help you induce a sense of calm into all your fee negotiations.

-Let’s start with the basics – how can DJs help you with your design fee negotiations?
+Let’s start with a question – how can DJs help you develop your fee negotiation strategy?

 To answer that question I would like to introduce the following statistics, originally published by Albert Mehrabian, in his 1967 paper “Decoding of Inconsistent Communications”: